omahs/golem-docs/docs/Ncreators/javascript/quickstart/web_browser_qs.md

 export { };
 ```

-Note the file contains `run()` function that creates the body of requestor script (similar to the one we use in Node.js) and a set of helper functions that will let us present the logs and result in the browser window.
+Note the file contains the `run()` function that creates the body of the requestor script (similar to the one we use in Node.js) and a set of helper functions that will let us present the logs and results in the browser window.

-Now if we have a running Yagna daemon started with the ``--api-allow-origin` properly set to `http://localhost:8080` and have your Yagna APP key set to 'try_golem' launch `http-server` we should see our app available in the browser.
+Now, if we have a running Yagna daemon started with the ``--api-allow-origin` properly set to `http://localhost:8080` and have your Yagna APP key set to 'try_golem' launch `http-server` we should see our app available in the browser.

 [ Open localhost ](http://localhost:8080)

-If you click the run button, after a while in the result container, we should get the result of the script: `Hello World`, and in the log container we should see the logs of executed commands.
+If you click the run button, after a while, in the result container, we should get the result of the script: `Hello World` and see the logs of executed commands in the log container.

 ![Output logs](../../../assets/browser_log.png)